AnomalyInnovations/serverless-cd-demo-a1c8/README.md

 - Dev [**endpoint**][stEndpoint] is deployed using the dev environment variables.
 - **Promote** a build to Production from the dashboard.
 - Production [**endpoint**][prEndpoint] is deployed using the production environment variables.
+- Secrets can be set through the Settings in the dashboard.
+- Secrets are encrypted using your AWS KMS key.
 - One click **Rollback** through the **Production** stage in the dashboard.

 ### Requirements